 We’ve looked at how your nails can give you some clues about your health in a previous article and not surprisingly your hair does too!
-They are, after all, produced in a similar fashion.
+Your hair and your health are, after all, produced in a similar fashion.
 Hair loss, dull lacklustre hair, dry brittle or thinning hair, dandruff and even grey hair can all provide clues about things that are going on inside your body!

 One of the most significant things that should trigger an immediate alert is sudden and copious hair loss because this is usually linked to some sort of health problem.
 The good news is that most of these health conditions are treatable!
 However, if you do notice you’re suddenly shedding hair like a moulting pet after the winter solstice it’s definitely time to talk to your health care professional.

 Hyperthyroidism, Hypothyroidism And Hair Loss

 Both a hyperactive, meaning overactive, and hypoactive, meaning under active, thyroid can cause significant hair loss.
 Your thyroid is responsible for overseeing the release of several vitally important hormones into your system.
 These hormones control cholesterol, metabolism, core body temperature, heartbeat and breathing rate amongst other things.
 Understandably therefore when your thyroid is malfunctioning it leads to a number of health issues.
 Sudden and noticeable hair loss, or dry, thinning hair, are amongst them.

 The adrenal gland is responsible for producing the hormone cortisol.
 Cortisol helps control or regulate a number of important bodily functions including blood sugar, metabolism, salt and water balance, and blood pressure amongst others.
 People with Cushing’s Syndrome have a benign tumour on their adrenal gland that causes it to produce too much cortisol.
 The most obvious symptoms of Cushing’s includes high blood pressure, back pain and fatigue but brittle or fragile hair can also be a symptom.